Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

   4. Open the command line prompt.
   5. Navigate to the project's output directory.
   6. Run the `Migration.Toolkit.CLI.exe migrate` command with parameters according to your requirements.
+  7. Observe the command line output and review the [migration protocol](./MIGRATION_PROTOCOL_REFERENCE.md), which provides information about the result of the migration, lists required manual steps, etc.

 ### Migrate command parameters